Rich Parr Senior Research Director, The MassINC Polling Group

-Richard Parr is Research Director with The MassINC Polling Group.
+Richard Parr is Senior Research Director with The MassINC Polling Group.
 Rich contributes a deep familiarity with Massachusetts policies, politics and media, as well as a background in public policy and media.

 Since joining MPG in 2013, Rich has taken primary responsibility for data processing and contributes to survey and sample design.
 He uses his background in policy and media to craft and edit analysis memos and reports attuned to the political context and salient issues.
 Rich oversaw data visualization and mapping for WBUR’s Poll Vault during the 2014 election cycle, and co-authored and edited several piece for the site.